arash-mazidi/WASMIZER/README.md

 Wasmizer will clone the repositories into repobase folder and compiled projects will be there.

 The output of the Wasmizer that are binary files are in the output folder.
-In the output folder, there are a metadata.csv file and two folders wasm-wat-files and wasm-wat-files-pre.
+In the output folder, there are a statistics.csv, a metadata.csv file and two folders wasm-wat-files and wasm-wat-files-pre.

+* _statistics.csv_ shows the number of .wat and .wasm files that have been generated so far.

 * _metadata.csv_ contains information about the repositories that generated binary files such as name, url, creation date, last pushed date, stars, forsk, size, commit sha, etc.